AkhilTeja2209/Proteinspy/README.md

 poetry run proteinspy missing 10AJ.cif       #gives the missing residues in the protein poetry run proteinspy chains 10AJ.cif        #gives the chains in the protein
 ```

+## 📈 Future Enhancements
+- [ ] UI/UX
+- [ ] Containerisation, using docker

+## ⚠️ NOTE
+This is an open-source project, and any contribtions, even if not mentioned in the future enhancements section, are welcome.